michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 This dataset consists of requests among Wikipedia editors posted on user talk pages, as well as posts on the coding help forum Stack Exchange (see the Stanford Politeness Corpus, [Danescu-Niculescu-Mizil et al. 2013](https://aclanthology.org/P13-1025)).

 ## 2.1 Feature-based logistic regression models
 In this section, you will build a logistic regression model based on bag-of-word features and/or features of your own design.
 You can do whatever preprocessing you see fit.
 You will report performance using 5-fold cross-validation on the dataset, which you will set up.
+Make sure to just extract features (bag-of-words, etc) from the training set and not the test folds within cross-validation.

 ### Tasks for section 2.1
 Implement and try the following feature and model combinations: